Salem Wildlife Rescue

 Quality, Loving Care for Small Mammals

-Each animal who comes through my door gets the best care that I can provide.
-Fresh produce, quality formulas made for each species, regular veterinary check-ins, and around-the-clock compassionate care for each little critter!
+Every animal that comes through my door receives the highest level of care I can provide.
+This includes fresh produce, high-quality formulas designed for each species, regular veterinary check-ins, and compassionate care around the clock for each little critter!

 What Animals We Accept